Finding Your Center: An Introduction to the practice of Nadi Shodhana

 Nadi Shodhana Breathing Calms the Nerves

 What is Nadi Shadhana?
 The word Nadi is Sanskrit for “channel.”
-It also means “purification” and when utilized, it is known to balance the human system.
+It also means “purification,” and when utilized, it is known to balance the human system.
 Done in private, it has a profound impact on the mind, body, and spirit.
 Indeed, every 90 minutes we naturally switch which nostril is dominant.
 The dominant nostril provides more stimulation to the brain and nervous system.
 Promoting balance through the body’s midline, Nadi Shadhana balances the parasympathetic and sympathetic nervous systems as well as stimulating the vagus nerve.

 Nadi Shodhana Breathing Through Alternate Nostril

 Try starting with a count of four or five.
 After closing the left nostril with the right ring finger, exhale out the right by releasing the thumb.
-Do this one count longer than the inhale.
-So, if you inhale a count of four, you exhale a count of five.
+Do this one count longer than the inhale; if you inhale a count of four, you exhale a count of five.
 Follow this way . . . inhaling through the left, exhaling out the right, then inhaling through the right and exhaling out the left for a few minutes.
 Ultimately, 3-5 minutes is a good starting point, then 5-10 minutes is a great effort.

 Benefits of Nadi Shodhana Breathing

-In fact, one study found that practicing Nadi Shadhana 30 minutes a day for four weeks reduced diastolic blood pressure, pulse rate, and respiratory rate thus sending the body into a relaxed state.
+One study found that practicing Nadi Shadhana 30 minutes a day for four weeks reduced diastolic blood pressure, pulse rate, and respiratory rate thus sending the body into a relaxed state.
 Alternative breathing is known to reduce anxiety and bring relaxation to the entire body.
 It helps lower blood pressure and helps maintain body temperature.
 Moreover, it balances the right and left hemispheres of the brain and provides more blood supply.
 It improves focus and concentration.
 This is important to maintaining our logical and creative thoughts.
 Most importantly, it helps bring us into the present moment, thus escaping thought altogether.

 Balancing Your Masculine and Feminine